Louis Logic

-Louis Dorley, better known as Louis Logic, is a Brooklyn, New York-based underground hip-hop emcee.
+Louis Dorley (born December 22, 1974), better known as Louis Logic, is a Brooklyn, New York–based underground hip-hop emcee.
 He has released three full-length studio albums as a solo artist and one album as The Odd Couple with Jay Love, and is a former member of the Demigodz, appearing on a number of tracks on the Godz Must Be Crazy EP.
 In 2006, he made his arrangement with longtime producer J.J.
 Brown official.
 Their last album together was released under the artist name "Louis Logic & J.J.
 Brown."

 History

 He first became interested in hip-hop at the age of eleven when he was exposed to U.T.F.O.'s hit "Roxanne, Roxanne".
 By his own admission, lyrical talent did not come naturally to him, and he has cited Vinnie Paz (formerly Ikon the Verbal Hologram) of Jedi Mind Tricks for the name which has become Logic's moniker, 'The Drunken Dragon.'
 In 2002, the Demigodz The Godz Must Be Crazy EP was released, featuring Logic on a number of tracks.

 Louis Logic's solo career took off in 2003 with the release of Sin-A-Matic, which was met with critical acclaim and widespread underground success.
 In 2004 he withdrew from the Demigodz, citing that his association with the group was overshadowing his solo career, and the fact that his music was developing in a very different direction from the style which made him comfortable with the Godz, who generally value traditional battle-style rhyming over innovation.
 However, in 2005 Louis Logic made an appearance on long time Demigodz affiliate Majik Most's debut album "Molesting HipHop (released on Domination Recordings).
 The song entitled "Chicks Don't Mind" was produced by JJ Brown - Logic's primary producer and close friend.

 Although he released Alcohol/Ism later that year as The Odd Couple with Jay Love, his departure from the Demigodz also marked a retreat from collaborative work.
 His 2006 album with J.J.
 Brown, Misery Loves Comedy features no cameos at all by other rappers, although a singer was brought in for one track.
 Misery Loves Comedy was Logic's first release on his new label, Fatbeats Records.

 In September 2006, Louis and J.J. released their first music video for the single "The Great Divide."
 The video was directed by Jed I. Rosenberg.